Word list

 Generally avoid.

 Because should is ambiguous by definition, it can be problematic.
-For example, if you're telling the reader what to do, should implies that the action is recommended but optional, leaving the reader unsure about what to do.
+For example, if you're telling the reader what to do, should implies that the action is recommended but optional, which can leave the reader unsure about what to do.

 Clarify what you mean.
 Determine if an action is required versus optional, an outcome is expected versus possible, or a state is actual versus recommended.